Darkempire78/Twitter-Ad-Blocker/README.md

 # Twitter Ad Blocker

-A Chrome/Firefox extension which removes promoted tweets from Twitter
+A Chrome/Firefox extension which removes promoted content from Twitter

 ## Installation